Acquiring and Building the VTP Software under Windows

 Compiler

-It may also be possible to use Cygwin/gcc, by adapting the existing Unix makefiles, but this has not been well tested.
+It may also be possible to use gcc on Windows, by adapting the existing Unix makefiles, but this has not been well tested.

 The VTP software is very ambitious and attempts to be comprehensive, so unavoidably it depends on many other libraries.
 As Newton said, "If I have seen further than others, it is because I have stood on the shoulders of giants."